BEX-Express/BEX-API/source/includes/_tracking.md

             "col5": "User",
             "internalRef": "Internal Ref"
         },
-    // subsequent objects are the tracking events themselves.
+    // subsequent objects are the tracking events themselves, identified by the groupingIndex == 0 {
-        {
             "id": 13751791,
             "dataTypeId": 2,